ForumMagnum/ForumMagnum/README.md

 Branch off of `master` and submit to `master`.
 Deploys occur when `master` is merged into `ea-deploy` and `lw-deploy`.

+## Deploying

+There are 3 basic components you need to deploy a ForumMagnum instance:
+- A fork of this repo
+- A credentials repo (Note: you can get away with just a settings file, but a separate credentials repo is the pattern LessWrong and the EA Forum use)
+- A server
+- A database
+  - Execute schema against the db and run migrations
+- ElasticSearch
+  - ...not mentioned in the readme so far
+- (Not covered: DNS)

+We recommend you use [Railway](https://railway.app/), which can run the server

+### Server

+#### Railway

+- Need to use at least Hobby plan ($5/mo) to get enough RAM

+#### Elastic Beanstalk

+[Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) is what LessWrong and the EA Forum run on.
+This is largely for historical reasons, and we don't recommend you use it if you are aiming to set up a low-maintenance instance.
+It does provide more control over the exact hardware used so can be better for performance.

+### Database

+Any postgres database will with [pgvector](https://github.com/pgvector/pgvector) support will work

 ## Documentation

 ### Read the Docs